 Remove from oven and rest 3 minutes before slicing.

-Combine vinegar, 1 Tbsp. olive oil, sugar, and a pinch of salt and pepper in another mixing bowl.
-Stir until sugar is dissolved.
+In another mixing bowl, combine vinegar, 1 Tbsp. olive oil, sugar, and a pinch of salt and pepper until sugar is dissolved.

 Plate dish as pictured on front of card, using remaining sauce to dip, if desired.
 Bon appétit!